tiennm99/circular-dependency-checker/README.md

 # circular-dependency-checker
-Detect cyclic dependencies in Godot, which cause "bad address index".
-Inspired by https://gist.github.com/tavurth/0d4c49a0a800cbc27f80c3a68f0c8ee7
+Detects cyclic dependencies in Godot Engine projects, which cause "bad address index" errors.
+This tool analyzes `.gd` script files to identify circular dependencies between classes.

+*In 2025, I rewrote this project using Go.
+The Python version of this project can be found at [feature/python](https://github.com/tiennm99/circular-dependency-checker/tree/feature/python) branch.*

+**Note: This Go version hasn't been tested yet.
+I don't work with GD projects anymore.**